eventide-project/docs/user-guide/logging/log-tags.md

 Some modules within a library may use more specific tags in addition to the library-level log tags.

+For more information on using log tags to control logger output, see the [logging user guide](./#control-by-log-tag).

 ## Handlers

 The following tags are applied to log messages written by a handler, as well as all implementation in the `Messaging` namespace: